FAME was the movie to see in 1980 if you were a teenager or in your early 20’s.

 The movie’s budget was 8.6 million and grossed over 42 million dollars, not too shabby for a time when the entire country was still in the grasp of a horrible economy, high unemployment, inflation and misery.

-Starring Eddie Barth and others including Jim Moody whom I had worked with on the 1982 film ‘Bad Boys’) and, a young Irene Cara who’d go on to even wider fame with her “Flashdance, What A Feelin'” hit in 1983.
+Starring Eddie Barth and others including Jim Moody whom I had worked with on the 1982 film ‘Bad Boys’) and, a young Irene Cara who’d go on to even wider fame with her “Flashdance, What A Feelin'” hit in 1983 which was produced by Grammy-winning visionary producer, Giorgio Moroder

-Also featured in the movie was the amazing talents of the late Gene Anthony Ray who played who played Leroy Johnson.
+Also featured in the movie were the amazing talents of the late Gene Anthony Ray who played Leroy Johnson.
 While he had little training as a dancer, his talents carried him.
 He also played in the TV series from 1982 to 1987.
 An aspiring dancer, Ray actually attended the New York High School of Performing Arts which inspired the film.

-She is currently on Grey’s Anatomy where she plays Catherine Fox.
-She is also the younger sister of Phylicia Rashad.
+She is currently on Grey’s Anatomy where she plays Catherine Fox and, for those who don’t know, is the younger sister of Phylicia Rashad.

 While the critics weren’t too thrilled with the movie, we don’t acknowledge them, after all, how important is some person who watches a movie to tell you what they think when you can think all on your own.